neginnilforosh/TB-DEG/README.md

 ## What this is
-A complete, ready-to-run R/Bioconductor pipeline (DESeq2-based) that takes each dataset from raw counts through DEG calling, producing every file and figure requested, organized in one folder per dataset:
+A complete, ready-to-run R/Bioconductor pipeline (DESeq2-based) that takes each dataset from raw counts through DEG calling :

 ```
 TB_DEG_pipeline/